 Val di Fassa is one of the most popular valleys stretching from the foot of Marmolada – Dolomite’s highest mountain.
 The two main villages Canazei and Campitello di Fassa offer a fantastic base for exploring the area, including via ferrata Pössnecker.

-Below you can find a few of my recommendation for accommodation in the area.
+Below you can find a few of my recommendations for accommodation in the area.

 If you have any questions about this ferrata leave them in the comments below.
 For more routes, photography locations, day hikes and backpacking trips visit my guide to the Italian Dolomites.